 One of the biggest challenges organizations face as it pertains to data governance and information lifecycle management is actually enforcing corporate rules that govern how users interact with and share data across the enterprise.
 As part of AvePoint’s best practice approach to implementing a data governance strategy, technology is an important factor that shouldn’t be overlooked to help incorporate an automation layer that will proactively enforce the policies and rule you put in place.

 An effective technology strategy to enforce these policies is one that takes into account the following areas:

 - Data-Centric Audit and Protection

 The basis for any solid Data Protection strategy is to ensure that data privacy and security is incorporated into the design of the governance framework.
 AvePoint’s AOS platform is designed with this methodology in mind.
-As organizations implement/enhance their data governance programs, they can leverage AvePoint technology to build into their collaboration systems policies that can carry out the management of the data lifecycle from its origination point through its disposition with automation.
+As organizations implement/enhance their data governance programs, they can leverage AvePoint technology, like Cloud Governance, to build into their collaboration systems policies that can carry out the management of the data lifecycle from its origination point through its disposition with automation.
 This includes: